Javascript is required Tips for making a 1930s home more sustainable - ABN AMRO

 There are several ways you can fund improvements to make your 1930s property more energy-efficient: with your savings, by taking out a loan, by increasing your mortgage or through grants.

-- Savings.
-If you’ve built up a lot of savings, it might be an idea to dip into these to make your home more energy-efficient.
-You can then use the money you save on energy to replenish your savings.
+If you have a lot of savings, it might be an idea to use them to make your home more energy-efficient.
+Any money you don’t spend on energy bills can be put back into your savings.
 Moreover, it may reduce the tax you pay on your income from savings and investments.

-- Government sustainability loan.
 The Dutch government offers several loans of up to €65,000 to make homes more energy-efficient.
-Repayments must be made annually over no more than 20 years, at an interest rate of between 0% and 4.5%, depending on the term.
+A loan must be repaid annually over no more than 20 years.
+You’ll also pay between 0% and 4.5% interest on the loan, depending on the term.

-- Increasing your mortgage.
 You can take out a higher mortgage to fund energy-efficiency improvements.
 This could be through your regular mortgage or through what’s called a duurzaamheidsdepot (a sustainability account).
-Several banks will also allow you to take out a mortgage on your main residence with a discounted interest rate.
-You will receive a sustainability discount on this loan if you use it to increase your home’s energy label to A or B. More information about ABN AMRO’s sustainability mortgage.
+Many banks offer an interest rate discount for a mortgage on your main residence, known as a ‘sustainability discount’.
+You’ll receive this discount if you use the loan to increase your home’s energy label to A or B. Read more about ABN AMRO’s sustainability mortgage.

-- Grants.
 Depending on where you live, you may be entitled to grants from the government, your province or your municipality for a range of energy-saving measures.
-See the energy grant guide published by the Netherlands Enterprise Agency and Milieu Centraal to see what options are available for your home.
+Use the energy grant guide published by the Netherlands Enterprise Agency and Milieu Centraal to see which options are available for your home.

 Three tips for making your home more energy-efficient

-- Before you make any investment, make sure you weigh up the costs versus the benefits.
-The Energy Saving Check tool provides advice tailored to your specific situation and shows you which measures might be most effective for you.
+1. Before you make any investment, be sure to weigh up the costs versus the benefits.
+The Energy Saving Check tool provides advice for your specific situation, showing you which measures could be most effective for you.
 Do bear in mind, though, that material and labour costs have increased over the past two years, which means a bigger investment is required.